 Cacao of Excellence used a standard recipe of 66% cacao content since its first Awards Edition in 2009 until 2021.
-Recently, Cacao of Excellence revised it recipe based on the flavour profile of the diverse beans samples from over 55 countries and taking into account market trends.it's the updated recipe for the 2023 Cacao of Excellence Awards Edition is.
+Recently, Cacao of Excellence revised its recipe based on the flavour profile of the diverse beans samples from over 55 countries and taking into account market trends.
 Table 31 below details the standard recipe used now by Cacao of Excellence for processing beans into cacao mass and dark chocolate with 70% cacao content for the purpose of sensory evaluation.